azat-co/you-dont-know-node/README.md

 })
 ```

-^readabl.read is sync but the chunks are small
+^readable.read is sync but the chunks are small

 ---